arnaud-neny/rePlayer/source/Replays/ProTrekkr/protrekkr/README.md

 It’s a heavily modified version of the old NoiseTrekker 2 which was made by Juan Antonio Arguelles Rius aka Arguru.

-Currently the tracker is available on Windows, Linux, FreeBSD, NetBSD, Amiga OS4, AROS, MorphOS, Mac OS (ppc, x86, ia64 & arm64) and Haiku OS.
+Currently the tracker is available on Windows, Linux, FreeBSD, NetBSD, Amiga OS4, AROS, MorphOS, Mac OS (ppc, x86, ia64 & arm64) and Haiku OS.<br><br>
+Standalone replay routines are available for most of these Operating Systems and also for the PlayStation Portable & PlayStation Vita.<br><br>

 ![alt text](ptk.png)